ehershey/ehershey.github.io/README.md

 This is my github page.
 I will do something here.
+It might replace ernie.org.